SasCezar/KeBaSiC/README.md

 NOTES:

-1. CoreNLP server requires at least 8GB of RAM, higher is better for allowing to process larger webpages.
+1. CoreNLP server requires at least 8GB of RAM; higher is better for allowing to process larger webpages.
-2. Set CoreNLP timout to at least a minute in order to allow the processing of large webpages
+2. Set CoreNLP timeout to at least a minute in order to allow the processing of large webpages

 ## Modules Description